sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

    :alt: Dataset
    :align: center
    :width: 60%

-- Save the New Dataset

-Now click on ``Save`` to save the new Dataset created.
+Now click on "Save' to save the new dataset and you are ready to use it in your workflows.